 The NTP website update

-As global population and incomes rise, the demand for both food and water is expected to grow by more than 50% by 2050[1,2].
-At the same time, agriculture accounts for more than 70% of the global freshwater withdrawal and worldwide soil erosion rates are likely to increase.
-Therefore, the use of waste water in irrigation as a source of nutrients and other organic materials is becoming generally accepted:
+As global population and incomes rise, the demand for both food and water is expected to grow by more than 50% by 2050.
+At the same time, agriculture already causes significant stress on the quantity and quality of soils and freshwater resources worldwide which leads to land degradation and ecosystem deterioration.

-Humans produce about 12 m3 of water, 4.5 kg of nitrogen, and 0.6 kg of phosphorous per person per year.
+Humans produce about 12 m3 of water, 4.5 kg of nitrogen, and 0.6 kg of phosphorus per person per year.
 A community of 500 can irrigate about a hectare of agricultural land and fertilise five to seven hectares.
-Harvested plants from constructed wetlands for wastewater treatment can provide 12% of a village’s cooking fuel needs.” (source)
+Harvested plants from constructed wetlands for wastewater treatment can provide 12% of a village’s cooking fuel needs.”
+(United Nations University, 2016)

 When you use the information from this website, please cite the publication below: